Great Castles, Country Houses & Gardens of Yorkshire, Derbyshire and Wales

 The number of flags is a guide to the degree of difficulty of ASA tours relative to each other (not to those of other tour companies).
 It is neither absolute nor literal.
-One flag is given to the least taxing tours, six to the most.
+One flag is given to the least taxing tours, seven to the most.
 Flags are allocated, above all, according to the amount of walking and standing each tour involves.
-Nevertheless all ASA tours require that participants have a good degree of fitness enabling 2-3 hours walking or 1-1.5 hours standing still on any given site visit or excursion.
+Nevertheless, all ASA tours require that participants have a good degree of fitness enabling 2-3 hours walking or 1-1.5 hours standing still on any given site visit or excursion.
 Many sites are accessed by climbing slopes or steps and have uneven terrain.

-Early-morning departures (between 8.00-8.30am), concluding in the late afternoon (between 5.30-6.30pm)
+Many early-morning departures (between 8.00-8.30am), concluding in the late afternoon (5.30-6.30pm).

-You must be able to carry your own hand-luggage.
-Hotel porterage includes 1 piece of luggage per person
+You must be able to carry your own hand luggage.
+Hotel porterage includes 1 piece of luggage per person.

 It is important to remember that ASA programs are group tours, and slow walkers affect everyone in the group.
 As the group must move at the speed of the slowest member, the amount of time spent at a site may be reduced if group members cannot maintain a moderate walking pace.
 ASA tours should not present any problem for active people who can manage day-to-day walking and stair-climbing.
 However, if you have any doubts about your ability to manage on a program, please ask your ASA travel consultant whether this is a suitable tour for you.